HelloRicky123/Siamese-RPN/README.md

 ## Data preparation:

 You should first get VID dataset and youtube-bb dataset.
 This process is a little troublesome.
 The part of code has not been formatted by now.
+If any one do this, please give a git pull request.

 python bin/create_dataset_ytbid.py --vid-dir /PATH/TO/ILSVRC2015 --ytb-dir /PATH/TO/YT-BB --output-dir /PATH/TO/SAVE_DATA --num_threads 6